microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 1.3 Go to App registrations, select New registration.

-1.4 Provide a meaningful name for your application and click register to create your new app registration.
+1.4 Provide a meaningful name for your application and select register to create your new app registration.
 This process will generate essential details such as the Application (client) ID and Directory (tenant) ID, which are crucial for future steps.

 1.5 You can now see the newly created app registration and the details.